kenjikv/kenjikv/README.md

-# 👋🏼Hello, my name is Kenji Kawaida
+# 👋 🏼Hello, my name is Kenji Kawaida

 I'm a Senior developer in mobile applications.